GamalTolan/GamalTolan/README.md

 - 🎯 Focused on Backend Development using .NET
 - 🧠 Passionate about Problem Solving & System Design
-- 🏗️ Building scalable and clean backend systems
+- 🏗️ Building scalable backend systems
 - 📚 Always learning new technologies

----

-⭐ Thanks for visiting my profile!